juacas/quizaccess_delayed/README.md

-# Quiz Access Rule quizaccess_activatedelayedattempt
+# Quiz Access Rule quizaccess_delayed
 Auto Activate the Quiz Attempt Button with a randomized delay to reduce the load at the start of the quizes.

-There is a tutorial page at https://juacas.github.io/quizaccess_activatedelayedattempt/index.html
+There is a tutorial page at https://juacas.github.io/quizaccess_delayed/index.html

 ## Background and Need